BASIC PATROLLER TRAINING PROGRAM

 Do Patrollers receive any benefits?

-Are there any costs involved in the Candidate Program?
+Are there any costs involved in the Basic Patroller Training Program?

-Cost of your Candidate Training will be covered through your NSP dues.
-During your candidate training days, you will be issued a complimentary lift ticket.
+Volunteer Trainees - Cost of your training will be covered through your NSP dues.
+During your training days, you will be issued a complimentary lift ticket.
 Meals, travel, ski equipment, helmets*, clothing and other items will be at your own expense.
 There are initial costs prior to training.....those involved in acquiring your medical certifications, CPR card and your annual National Ski Patrol dues.

-* During training, candidates are required to wear a helmet.
+* During training, trainees are required to wear a helmet..

-Our annual NSP dues are $100 and all patrollers are required to pay them.
+Our annual NSP dues are $100 and all volunteer patrollers are required to pay them.
 Usually these dues are paid at our annual refresher in November or December.
-Candidates are required to pay these dues prior to any training.
+Trainees are required to pay these dues prior to any training.
 These dues are non-refundable.

 An OEC Challenge is $60.
 If you need to challenge the OEC, this fee is paid prior to the challenge test......given periodically throughout the ski season.